horseshoe7/locopipe/README.md

 Basically you have 2 initial columns (Comments, iOS Localization Key), then any subsequent columns are your language codes (e.g. en, de, en_GB, de_AT, etc.)

+It ALSO can take existing Localizable.strings files that you didn't have managed, and parse them into a TSV file so that you can import that into a table to become your master.
+This saves a LOT of manual labour.
+(See Further Below)

+## Parsing TSV

 usage:

 `locopipe Localizable -i ./inputFilename.tsv -o ../../Resources/Localization`